 Such decompositions play a vital role in studying the higher unstable phenomena of the$\m2$ Moore spaces including their far unstable homotopy groups.

-In stead of examining decompositions of loop spaces explicitly, in 2000, Selick and Wu \cite{amin2000}, by means of the bridge between homotopy theory and the representation theory of symmetric groups, deduced a kind of functorial decompositions of looped $p$-torsion suspensions, which is a functorial analog of Equation (\ref{amqs}) in the case that $\mathrm{id}_{ X}\in[ X, X]$ is of order $p^{r}$.
-In 2006, this result was generalized by them to looped suspensions of $p$-local spaces \cite{SW2006}, in which the functorial analog of Equation (\ref{amqs}) was completely derived; moreover, the condition ``$X=\s Y$'' is removed.
-In the same year, in collaboration with Theriault, they generalized the result to looped $p$-local coassociative co-H spaces \cite{stw}.
-In 2013, Grbi\'{c}, Theriault and Wu \cite{amin2013} generalized the result to looped $p$-local co-H spaces.
-At a heuristic level, a functorial coalgebraic decomposition of a tensor coalgebra is realized homotopy theoretically, producing a functorial decomposition of the looped co-H spaces into a product space up to homotopy.
-It should be noted that in 2006, Gray \cite{Gray2006} also inferred decompositions similar to those in \cite{stw}; and in some case his decompositions own better properties.
-Nevertheless, it seems that his decompositions, of course significant, are not established in a functorial manner and enjoy somewhat less satisfactory properties from an algebraic perspective.
+Instead of examining decompositions of loop spaces specifically, in 2000, Selick and Wu \cite{sw2000}, by means of a bridge between homotopy theory and the representation theory of symmetric groups, deduced a kind of functorial decompositions of looped $p$-torsion suspensions, which is a functorial analogue of Equation (\ref{amqs}) in the case that $\mathrm{id}_{ X}\in[ X, X]$ is of order $p^{r}$.
+In 2006, this result was generalized by them to looped suspensions of $p$-local spaces \cite{sw2006}, in which the functorial analogue of Equation (\ref{amqs}) was completely derived; moreover, the condition ``$X=\s Y$'' is removed.
+Roughly speaking, the theory tells us that a functorial coalgebra decomposition of a tensor coalgebra is realized homotopy theoretically, producing a functorial decomposition of the looped suspensions into a product space up to homotopy.

-In this article, we focus on $\s C_{f}$ and the involved spaces.
-We will use the result on the functorial decompositions of the looped suspensions of $p$-local spaces.